suffolklibraries/sljekyll/_events/sudbury-2017-11-08-get-connected.md

 breadcrumb: y
 ---

-Get some computer advice and find out how to access digital books, audiobooks, music and magazines with your library card.
+Get some computer advice from library staff and experts from Hughes Electrical and find out how to access digital books, audiobooks, music and magazines with your library card.